 It remains unknown why allergies will develop in one person and not another.
-Some experts suggest that allergies are often genetically inherited, with identical twins being particularly likely to share the same allergies.
-Often, an allergy will develop in childhood, but since many allergic reactions tend to worsen with repeated exposure, symptoms can start to appear at any age.
+Some experts suggest that allergies are often genetically inherited, with identical twins being particularly likely to share the same issues.
+Often, an allergic reaction will develop in childhood, but since many reactions tend to worsen with repeated exposure, symptoms can start to appear at any age.
 Contrarily, some people are able to gradually desensitize their system with exposure, meaning that adults may overcome childhood allergies.

 Testing for an allergy can be a tricky process, particularly if an allergic reaction could trigger life-threatening conditions.
-Doctors often employ a skin-patch method of testing for a variety of possible allergies.
+Doctors often employ a skin-patch method of testing for a variety of possible allergic reactions.
 In skin testing, a tiny dose of an allergen is injected into a marked patch of skin to see if the skin reacts negatively.
-If serious reactions are a concern, doctors can also use a blood sample to test for a potential allergy, although this takes more time and may be less conclusive than skin testing.
+If serious reactions are a concern, doctors can also use a blood sample, although this takes more time and may be less conclusive than skin testing.

 Allergies are becoming more and more common around the world, but most are minor annoyances.
-Seasonal hay fever or pet allergies are irritating but harmless most of the time, yet any developing allergies should be treated with care.
-If symptoms of an allergy seem to worsen or include asthma or shortness of breath, some experts recommend seeking medical care at once.
+Seasonal hay fever or pet allergies are irritating but harmless most of the time, yet any developing an allergic reaction should be treated with care.
+If symptoms seem to worsen or include asthma or shortness of breath, some experts recommend seeking medical care at once.